urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 ### Fuel Cost Calculation

-To calculate the fuel cost for building fuel energy consumption, the `SpaceHeatingLoad > fuel_loads_mmbtu_per_hour` **REopt** property will be used.
+To calculate the fuel cost for building fuel energy consumption, the `SpaceHeatingLoad > fuel_loads_mmbtu_per_hour` **REopt** property is used.
 The `fuel_loads_mmbtu_per_hour` field takes an array of hourly fuel consumption values for the building.
 Using the **URBANopt** default feature reports, the hourly fuel load values are populated into this field.
 The `fuel cost per MMBtu` is then copied from the user-specified value in the **REopt Assumption File** into the `ExistingBoiler > fuel_cost_per_mmbtu` property in the **REopt** input schema.
 These inputs are passed on to **REopt**, which then calculates the total fuel cost associated with the building.
-The `Boiler` object is used in order to calculate Natural Gas fuel costs while the boiler is not actually modelled on the site.
+The `Boiler` object is used in order to calculate Natural Gas fuel costs while the boiler is not actually modeled on the site.

 More details on the **REopt** input schema can be found at: https://developer.nrel.gov/api/reopt/stable/help/?API_KEY=DEMO_KEY.